 - Two letters of recommendation from professors of scientific disciplines.
 Please note: we do not have a form for the recommendation letters, but they should be on official letterhead and sent directly from the writers.

 - Written statement addressing interest/experience in biomedical research, career goals, and why you would like to participate in this program (generally 1-3 pages).

-> The application and supporting documents are due in the office on or before February 15th.
-All materials are to be sent to the following address:
+The application and supporting documents are due in the office on or before February 15th.
+All materials are to be mailed or e-mailed to the following:

-> Minority Research Internship
+Minority Research Internship

 One John Marshall Drive

 Huntington, WV 25755-2195

 Applications will be evaluated based upon the following criteria: